GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 errors that are the result of improper interactions with the client or service.

-If there is no solution (or if the solution is too verbose to resolve in a sample). it is accetable ot either log or leave a comment clearly explaining how the user should correct the situation.
+If there is no solution (or if the solution is too verbose to resolve in a sample) it is acceptable to either log or leave a comment explaining what the developer should do.

 {{< tabpane langEqualsHeader=true >}}
  {{< tab header="Java" >}}